-As consideration for all of the issued and outstanding shares of NLE, on April 10, 2012 the Company issued 3,125,000 common shares to the shareholders of NLE and promissory notes in the aggregate principal amount of CDN\$400,000.
+The NLE Acquisition was completed on April 10, 2012.
+As consideration for all of the issued and outstanding shares of NLE, the Company issued 3,125,000 common shares to the shareholders of NLE and promissory notes in the aggregate principal amount of CDN\$400,000.
 The notes bear interest from the date of closing at 6% per annum with principal payments as follows:

-• On closing

-CDN\$100,000

-• On the 2nd, 4th, and 6th month anniversary after closing CDN\$100,000
+On closing CDN\$100,000 On the 2nd, 4th, and 6th month anniversary after closing CDN\$100,000